Reviews

 Youthful, vibrant red in the glass.
 Really pretty, lifted and evocative aromas of blueberry, dried herbs, sarsaparilla, white pepper, Asian spice and violets.
 Deliciously bright, crunchy and textured on the palate.
 Lashings of blueberry, blackcurrant, spice, clovey oak and cola.
 The tannins are firm and shapely and the acidity delivers ping and zip.
 A wonderful example of cooler climate shiraz.

-Reviewed by Aaron Brasher
+96 Points by Aaron Brasher

 The Wine Advocate